MrUpsidown/maps-api-v3/README.md

 * [Bootstrap 4 base template](https://jsfiddle.net/upsidown/bs5emk4v/)
   * Fork to test

-> ### stackoverflow templates

-Yes, I need this a lot...

-* While this link may answer the question, it is better to include the essential parts of the answer here and provide the link for reference.
-Link-only answers can become invalid if the linked page changes.

-* `Please provide a [Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) that demonstrates the issue.`

 > ### Google Maps API key for JSFiddle.net and Stackoverflow (provided by Google)

 * AIzaSyCkUOdZ5y7hMm0yrcCQoCvLwzdM6M8s5qk